Loading Patchies...

 Shared JavaScript libraries example

-Share code between multiple js objects using the // @lib <name> comment at the top of a js object.
-This turns it into a library that others can import from:
+Add the // @lib <name> comment at the top of a js object to make a library.
+Other js objects can import code from the library:

 // In a js object — add "// @lib utils" at the very top